Support

 • Functional area*: refers to the sector of the company.

-In the field Other information, you can indicate the expected start date of the internship and the expected length of the internship and select the working modality from the drop-down menu of Working type.
-Finally, you can add one cover image (displayed on top of the Position webpage) and relevant attachments to learn more about the project and the company.
+In the Other information section, you can indicate some other information, such as the working modality, from the drop-down menu of Working type.
+Note that this section will not be visible to the Talent, so consider including this information in the description of the position in the Other Information text box.
+Finally, you can add one cover image (displayed on top of the Positions webpage) and relevant attachments to learn more about the project and the company.

-4.4 How many Innovation internship positions can we publish?
+4.4 How many Innovation internship opportunities can we publish?

-Once registered, the Hosting company can publish the internship positions that it needs and can coordinate.
+Once registered, the Hosting company can publish the internship opportunities that it needs and can coordinate.

 4.5 How can we boost the visibility of our internship offer and reach the proper audience?